Aliases for NSDHL Gene

 The protein encoded by this gene is localized in the endoplasmic reticulum and is involved in cholesterol biosynthesis.
 Mutations in this gene are associated with CHILD syndrome, which is a X-linked dominant disorder of lipid metabolism with disturbed cholesterol biosynthesis, and typically lethal in males.
 Alternatively spliced transcript variants with differing 5' UTR have been found for this gene. [provided by RefSeq, Jul 2008]

 GeneCards Summary for NSDHL Gene

 NSDHL (NAD(P) Dependent Steroid Dehydrogenase-Like) is a Protein Coding gene.
-Diseases associated with NSDHL include ck syndrome and child syndrome.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include 3-beta-hydroxy-delta5-steroid dehydrogenase activity and sterol-4-alpha-carboxylate 3-dehydrogenase (decarboxylating) activity.
-An important paralog of this gene is SDR42E2.
+Diseases associated with NSDHL include Congenital Hemidysplasia With Ichthyosiform Erythroderma And Limb Defects and Ck Syndrome.
+Among its related pathways are cholesterol biosynthesis III (via desmosterol) and Metabolism.
+Gene Ontology (GO) annotations related to this gene include oxidoreductase activity, acting on the CH-OH group of donors, NAD or NADP as acceptor and 3-beta-hydroxy-delta5-steroid dehydrogenase activity.
+An important paralog of this gene is SDR42E1.

 Involved in the sequential removal of two C-4 methyl groups in post-squalene cholesterol biosynthesis.